spring-attic/spring-xd-samples/batch-simple/README.md

 You will now create a new Batch Job Stream using the *Spring XD Shell*:

-	xd:>job create --name helloSpringXD --definition "myjob"
+	xd:>job create --name helloSpringXD --definition "myjob" --deploy false

+The UI located on the machine where xd-singlenode is running, will show you the jobs that can be deployed.
+The UI is located at http://localhost:9393/admin-ui

-and launch it using the command:
+Alternatively, you can deploy it using the command line

+	xd:>job deploy helloSpringXD

+And then launch the job

 	xd:>job launch helloSpringXD

 You should see a message: